 Cultural Types - The Lewis Model.
-Culture Triangle
+Culture triangle and cross-cultural communication

-Handling change is challenging on its own, and managing a multicultural team through change makes it even more difficult.
-This can be especially challenging for the team leader.
+Handling change is challenging, and managing a multicultural team through change makes it even more difficult.
+This can be particularly challenging for the team leader.
 So, how can you ensure success in such a situation?

-If you're a leader who wants to effectively implement change in an international team, it's worth paying attention to the following before you start:
+If you are a leader and you want to implement change in an international team, it is worth paying attention to the following before you start:

-Understanding the "reflexive" reactions of people in response to changes, which are influenced by the national culture in which they were raised.
+1. Understand reflexive reactions in response to changes, which are influenced by the national Culture in which they were raised.

-Understanding the culture of the organization you work for, as well as the unwritten rules of behavior in specific situations, particularly during change.
+2. Understand the organizational Culture, including the unwritten rules of behavior in specific situations, particularly during change.

-Recognizing the conflicts and synergies that arise from national and cultural diversity in your organization.
+3. Recognize the conflicts and synergies arising from national and cultural diversity in your organization.

-It is essential to keep in mind that combining various cultures, nationalities, and social groups can be a complex matter that is heavily influenced by national characteristics.
+It is essential to remember that combining various nationalities and social groups can be a complex matter heavily influenced by national characteristics.
 We often neglect this on a day-to-day basis.

-The most significant differences lie in the way of expressing emotions, both verbally and non-verbally, establishing relationships, approaching hierarchies and authorities, and ultimately, dealing with goals and people.
-This is all rooted in culture, including both formal and informal norms.
+The most significant differences lie in expressing emotions, verbally and non-verbally, establishing relationships, approaching hierarchies and authorities, and ultimately, dealing with goals and people.
+This is all rooted in mentality, including both formal and informal norms.

 Cultural Types - The Lewis Model

-There are many models and theories about the dynamics of multiculturalism and cross-cultural communication.
+Many models and theories describe the dynamics of multiculturalism and cross-cultural communication.
 One of the leading ones is the model developed by the British expert on cultures and languages, Richard D. Lewis, which has gained recognition all over the world.
 This model is considered the most practical and the easiest to use in everyday communication today.

 When this model was created

-This cross-cultural model is based on data from 50,000 directors participating in the in-house research sessions and more than 150,000 online questionnaires prepared for 68 different nationalities.
-In the Lewis Model culture is based NOT on nationality, economic development, or religion - it is based on BEHAVIOR.
+This cross-cultural model is based on data from 50,000 directors participating in the in-house research sessions and more than 150,000 online questionnaires prepared for 68 nationalities.
+In the Lewis Model, Culture is based NOT on nationality, economic development, or religion - it is based on BEHAVIOR.

-Lewis himself has visited 135 countries and has worked in over 20 of them.
+Richard Lewis has visited 135 countries and has worked in over 20 of them.
 He also speaks 10 European and 2 Asian languages.

 What are cultural type categories defined in this model

-Multi-active: extrovert, speaks more than hears, people-oriented, social, has divisive attention, can interrupt and disturb, shows affection and willingly talks about them, displays expressive body language and gestures, makes general plans, has a flexible approach to the concept of truth, easily combines personal and professional life.
+Multi-active: extrovert, speaks more than hears, people-oriented, social, has divisive attention, can interrupt and disturb, shows affection and willingly talks about them, displays expressive body language and gestures, makes general plans, has a flexible approach to the concept of truth, and combines personal and professional life easily.

 Reactive: introvert, listens more often than talks, does not interrupt, does not disturb, composed, silent, patient, good listener, limited body language, indirect, hides feelings, does not like to oppose, a good name is a matter of honor, introduces small changes, calm, punctual, people-oriented, values diplomacy more than truthfulness, takes own goals very seriously.